pivotal-cf/docs-pws-services/services/memcachedcloud.html.md

 ![Dashboard](https://s3.amazonaws.com/paas-docs/memcached-cloud/CF+-+mem.png)

-To access your Memcached Cloud dashboard, simply click the 'Manage' button next to the Memcached Cloud service on your app space console.
+To access your Memcached Cloud dashboard, simply click the 'Manage' button next to the Memcached Cloud service on your Apps Manager console.

 You can then find your dashboard under the `MY DATABASES` menu.